Stone-Digital/stone-digital-wordpress-boilerplate/README.md

 - npm install
 - gulp watch
 - Make changes
-- Push theme back onto staging
+- Push theme back onto staging:
+	- zip the theme but skip the node_modules folder you can do see via: zip -r bison.zip bison -x '*node_modules*'